Welcome to Trend In Need!

 • Natural Dyes: Indigo, turmeric, henna, and pomegranate.

-• Synthetic Dyes: Acid dyes, reactive dyes for vibrant, long-lasting hues.
+• Synthetic Dyes: Acid dyes, and reactive dyes for vibrant, long-lasting hues.

 Facts and Statistics